 This patient information aims to answer some of the questions you may have about having a CT Pneumocolon.
 It explains what you need to do to prepare for the scan, what you can expect when you come to hospital and what happens after.
 If you have any further questions please speak to your consultant or the imaging department.

-It is a procedure, performed by a Radiologist and can be used to investigate the large bowel.
+It is a procedure performed by a radiologist and can be used to investigate the large bowel.
 The radiographer assists in taking the CT images.
 CT is used as a diagnostic tool to assess your bowel.
 CT Pneumocolon includes a contrast media injection (Omnipaque 300) which helps assess all abdominal organs.
 However, CT Pneumocolon cannot take samples or biopsies of areas requiring further investigation.

-A few days prior to your appointment you will receive a package from the King Edward VII Imaging Department.
+A few days prior to your appointment you will receive a package from King Edward VII’s Imaging Department.
 This package will contain the preparation instructions and the drinking preparation required for the procedure.
 This will explain the types of foods that you can and cannot eat on the days leading up to the exam.
 You may be asked to swallow a fluid called a dye (contrast agent) around two days before the test.
 This fluid will help show your bowel more accurately on the scan.
 If you need an injection of contrast agent it may be necessary to stop certain medicines before the procedure.
 This may apply to people taking metformin, a medicine used to treat diabetes.
 If you are taking this medication, your doctor should give you instructions about what to do.
 You will be asked not to eat or drink for a few hours before your scan.

 How do I get my results?